 Thai Coconut Soup with Shrimp ( Tom Kha Soup) -Making Thai soup at home is actually really easy!
 All the classic flavors that make Thai soup so delicious like coconut milk, lemongrass and ginger in an easy to make (and quick) recipe.
 You should be able to find all the ingredients at your local grocery store.
-Perfect for cold winter nights.
+Perfect for cold fall and winter nights.

 It’s that time of year, so much to do!
 Holiday parties, shopping, travel, not to mention all the normal things you do in a day.
 Here’s a quick recipe to get dinner (or lunch) on the table in about 30 min.